On F-Modelling based Empirical Bayes Estimation of Variances: Real data Analysis

-For the Leukemia data set, we first randomly split the subjects into two subgroups such that both subgroups contain the similar numbers of subjects from ALL and AML groups.
-We then constructed confidence intervals based on one sub-group.
-We declared a gene to be significant if the corresponding interval does not enclose zero.
-We did the same for the other sub-group.
-We call a gene {\it discordant} if the interval based on the first subgroup does not enclose zero while the interval based on the second subgroup encloses zero.
-Namely, a gene is {\it discordant} implies that the conclusion that it is significant based on the first subgroup cannot be replicated based on the second one.
-We repeated these steps 1,000 times to calculate the average proportions of discordant genes.
-We did the same thing for the colon cancer data and reported the results in Table \ref{tab:leukemia} and Figure \ref{fig:boxplot}.
+We declare the $i$-th gene, where $i=1,2,\cdots,N$, to be significant if the corresponding interval does not enclose zero.
+We do the same for the other sub-group.
+We call the decision of the $i$-th gene discordant if the interval based on the first subgroup does (does not) enclose zero while the interval based on the second subgroup does not (does) enclose zero.
+If a decision is discordant, this implies that a significant conclusion based on one subgroup cannot be replicated by the other.
+We repeat these steps 500 times to calculate the average proportions of discordant decisions.
+We perform the same calculation for the colon cancer data by splitting the patients group and normal people group.

-In Figure \ref{fig:boxplot}, we plotted the box-plot based on four interval constructions: intervals based on the sample variance, ELJS, TW, and NEBV.
-In Table \ref{tab:leukemia}, we summarized the summary statistic based on 1,000 replications.
-It is seen that the intervals based on NEBV commit the smallest number of {\it discordance} and the difference is statistically significant.
+In Figure \ref{fig:boxplot}, we plot the box-plots of the rate of discordant decisions.
+The average percentage of discordant decisions are reported in Table \ref{tab:leukemia}.
+It is seen that the proposed method, the modified Smyth and modified variance adaptive shrinkage estimator produce a similar number of discordance decisions.
+This number is substantially smaller than all the other competing methods.

-In summary, as shown in both simulations and real data analysis, the performance of the intervals based on NEBV is better than its competitors and is thus recommended.
+To further investigate why these three methods perform similarly, we test the hypothesis that the distribution of the sample variances is the convolution of a scaled chi-square distribution and an inverse gamma distribution.
+The Kolmogorov-Smirnov test statistics for the Colon data set and Leukemia data set are 0.014 and 0.017, respectively.
+The resulting p-values are 0.80 and 0.031, respectively.
+In other words, there is no evidence to reject the null hypothesis which states that the prior is an inverse gamma distribution for the colon data and there is only moderate evidence to reject the null hypothesis for the Leukemia data.
+It is expected to see similar performances for these three methods.